At Wikimedia Deutschland e.V. we help create, collect and distribute free knowledge.

 - All overtime is recorded and converted into compensatory time off

 - An office located in the center of Berlin and hybrid work options

 - WorkingAbroad@WMDE up to 4 weeks per year

 - In-house training and continued professional development as well as free external life coaching (professional advice and coaching on job-related and private issues)

 What makes you right for this role:

-- You enjoy engaging with new people and helping to solve their problems.
-You are not afraid of making mistakes and you learn from them
+- You are not afraid of making mistakes and you learn from them

-- You are able to communicate fluently in English
+- You are able to communicate in English at a professional capacity

 Then apply now!
 Send us your detailed application documents (Resume & Motivational Letter (yes, we read them)) via our job portal.
 We kindly ask you to refrain from application photos and information on date of birth, marital status and parents.

 Our HR team will be happy to answer your questions.
 Please contact us via firstname.lastname@example.org